 No!
 These walks are great for all knowledge levels.
 Each group is led by a trained naturalist who will help you identify tide pool animals and record their location to add to the scientific NatureMapping database.
 Groups will also receive a field guide to common animals found along the shore.

 What should I bring?

 Come prepared with sunscreen, a hat, and weather-appropriate clothing.
 Sturdy, closed-toed shoes are recommended for walking on a rocky beach with lots of barnacles.

 How do I sign up?
 How much does it cost?

 No RSVP is needed.
 Meet on the beach near the Owen Beach parking lot.
 Explore the Shore is FREE.

 Wednesday, July 15 - 10:30 am

-All dates for Explore the Shore are timed to take best advantage of the low minus tides that reveal many of Puget Sound’s most interesting shoreline creatures.
+Explore the Shore beach walks are timed to take advantage of the low tides that reveal many of Puget Sound’s most interesting shoreline creatures.

-All programs have meet-up times so participants can get a brief introduction to the day before the walk begins.
-They’re designed to last about two hours, though people may want to explore the beach for a longer time.
+Check-in begins 30 minutes before the scheduled start time.
+At the meet-up times listed below, participants can get a brief introduction to the day before the walk begins.
+Beach walks are designed to last about two hours, though you may want to explore the beach for a longer time.

 For more information, contact Amy Hale at 253.404.3665 or firstname.lastname@example.org.